Noise

 Noise from licensed premises

-Premises that serve alcohol, serve food late at night (after 11pm) and offer 'regulated entertainment' need to have a licence to do so.
+Premises that serve alcohol, serve food late at night (after 11pm) and provide 'regulated entertainment' (live, recorded music etc) may need to have a premises licence to do so under the Licensing Act 2003 (but see below for more on this).
 These activities are known as 'licensable activities' and licence holders have a responsibility to meet the government's licensing objectives.
 You can find out more about the objectives and our statement of licensing principles from our page: Alcohol and entertainment licences

 Complaints about noise from licensed premises will be dealt with the same way as any other noise complaint but we would also advise our Licensing team.
 The Licensing team will be able to check that the licence holder was meeting any conditions set out in their licence.
 They would also take the opportunity to discuss the noise complaint with licence holder and advise any measures or steps that could be taken to minimise the noise.